ADVANCED LEVEL COURSE

 UNDERSTANDING THE MODES

-HOUSE OF MODES ILLUSTRATION
+HOUSE OF MODES illustration

-Not often visited is the seventh Room in the darker attic at the top which is the Minor Flat 5th Chord.
+Not often visited is the seventh Room in the darker attic at the top which is the Minor Flat 5th chord.

-Altogether there are twelve different Houses in the Music Neighbourhood each named after one of the twelve Notes that are possible in Western Music.
+Altogether there are twelve different Houses in the Music Neighbourhood each named after one of the twelve different Notes that are possible in Western Music.

 MUSIC NEIGHBOURHOOD ILLUSTRATION